 What Can I Use Instead of Bitter Leaf?

 If it is unavailable, there are a few great substitutes to try.
+You can use spinach or kale.
+Kale will give you a similar bitter taste, though it has a firmer texture.

 For a more traditional Nigerian option, ugu (fluted pumpkin leaves) works well, especially in soups